Skip to main content

 Postsynaptic Membrane

-The postsynaptic membrane is the part of a neuron that receives signals from the presynaptic neuron.
-It contains neurotransmitter receptors that, when activated by neurotransmitters, initiate a response in the postsynaptic neuron, such as depolarization or hyperpolarization, thereby propagating the neural signal.
+The postsynaptic membrane is the part of the neuron that receives signals from the presynaptic neuron.
+It is located on the dendrites or cell body of the neuron and contains neurotransmitter receptors.
+When neurotransmitters bind to these receptors, they trigger a response in the postsynaptic neuron, continuing the transmission of the neural signal.

 Recommended video: